CASE FILE #BLPD-1887-08-01-001

 FULL CASE FILE

-Origins and Migration to Kansas
+Origins and Arrival in Kansas

-The Grisly Discovery
+The Grisly Discoveries

-The Pursuit and Execution
+The Chase and Execution

-A Calculated Modus Operandi
+Modus Operandi

 Sources

-• "Justice Overtakes the Kellys."
-The Sun, January 3, 1888.
+• "Justice Overtakes the Kellys," The Sun, January 3, 1888.

-• "Crimes of the Kellys."
-The Memphis Appeal, December 26, 1887.
+• "Crimes of the Kellys," The Memphis Appeal, December 26, 1887.

-• "The Bender Horror Repeated."
-The Morning News, December 29, 1887.
+• "The Bender Horror Repeated," The Morning News, December 29, 1887.

-• "The Kelly Fiends."
-The Butler Weekly Times, December 28, 1887.
+• "The Kelly Fiends," The Butler Weekly Times, December 28, 1887.

-• "A Ghastly Discovery."
-Alexandria Gazette, December 24, 1887.
+• "A Ghastly Discovery," Alexandria Gazette, December 24, 1887.

-• "A Horrible Story."
-Staunton Spectator, December 28, 1887.
+• "A Horrible Story," Staunton Spectator, December 28, 1887.

-• "The Fiends Caught."
-Hillsborough Recorder, January 12, 1888.
+• "The Fiends Caught," Hillsborough Recorder, January 12, 1888.

 • "Are They The Benders?"
 St. Paul Daily Globe, January 11, 1888.